Simplified Node.js Authentication with the Integration of Auth0

-In this blog, you’ll learn how to create a simple and secure Node.js application with the Express web framework by integrating auth0 API’s in the application.
+Authentication is an important process for many applications.
+Integrating Auth0 into Node.js can simplify the authentication process and make it much easier for developers.
+In this blog, you’ll learn how to create a simple and secure Node.js application with the Express web framework by integrating auth0 API in the application.

 - A terminal app for MacOS and Linux or PowerShell for Windows.

 - Node.js v8+ and a Node.js package manager installed locally.

 To install Node.js and NPM, use any of the official Node.js installers provided for your operating system.

 Create a new Node.js project using Express generator:

 - Install the express generator globally on your system.

 - Create a new project using the express engine, if you are not an admin user, then you may need admin access for writing files into the directory.

 - After creating a new project, route it into the project directory